 Engage with the Office of Public Guardian

-Consider completing a Referral from external agency: OPG legal services Child and young persons team for a child to receive a child advocate legal officer to represent their views and wishes in a child protection proceeding.
+Consider completing a Referral from external agency—OPG legal services—child and young person team for a child to receive a child advocate legal officer to represent their views and wishes in a child protection proceeding.

 If the OPG files a notice of intention to appear or the magistrate requests the OPG’s involvement, the DCPL will seek a direction that OPG be served with filed documents.

 The relevant CSSC will respond to general requests for information received from the OPG child advocates.
 This may include a request for historical court documents.